-BA 211Z Principles of Accounting: Financial
+BA 211Z Principles of Financial Accounting

 Imparts an understanding of the purpose of accounting, common financial statement items, and the principles of internal controls.
 Focuses on recording the impact of economic events on account balances using U.S. Generally Accepted Accounting Principles, and the creation and analysis of financial statements to aid in external decision making.